kcl-lang/kpm/README.md

 ### Install `kpm`

-You can get `kpm` from the github release and set the `kpm` binary to the environment variable PATH.
+You can get `kpm` from the github release and set the `kpm` binary path to the environment variable PATH.

 ```shell
 # KPM_INSTALLATION_PATH is the path of the `kpm` binary.